Last Updated on

 There are several different side effects that protein may be associated .
 Some of them are connected to the way in which you consume your protein and others are related to the quantities you consume.

 Some of these associated side effects include:

-If you are eating a protein rich diet to gain muscle mass, you need to balance the quantity you eat with the amount of calories your burn.
+If you are eating a protein-rich diet to gain muscle mass, you need to balance the quantity you eat with the number of calories your burn.

 Same goes if you are gaining your protein from a diet rich in fatty meats, this can also cause you to gain weight.